CDCgov/dibbs-ecr-viewer/containers/ecr-viewer/README.md

 5. Setup your `.env.local` by running `npm run setup-local-env`.
 6. Create seed data with `npm run convert-seed-data` - this will take ~10 minutes.
 Note that this process will fail immediately if the Docker daemon isn't running.
 7. Run the eCR Viewer on `localhost:3000/ecr-viewer` with `npm run local-dev`.
-8. Optionally, to seed the COVID program area and a standard user, run `npm run test:e2e:seed-user-prog`

 #### Logging in

 The default IDP is keycloak for local development.
-The default user is `ecr-viewer-admin` and password is `pw`.
+The default users are (password is `pw`):

+- admin: `ecr-viewer-admin`
+- standard (access to COVID eCRs): `ecr-viewer-standard`

 ### Windows Setup